 To perform a disk check, follow the instructions below:

-- Press Windows + X to bring up the Power menu.
+- Press Win + X to bring up the Power User menu.

-- Hold the A key, then click Windows PowerShell to run it in administrative mode.
+- Hold the A key, then click the Windows PowerShell program to run it in administrative mode.

 - Click Yes to confirm the launch.